seanjones2848/CodingChallenge/backend/comments-api/README.md

 At Kink.com, users can comment on individual scenes.
 Each scene is identified by an unique positive integer known as a "shootId".

-Create a REST API with [Node.js](https://nodejs.org/) & [Express](https://expressjs.com/) that can stores and retrieves comments associated with a scene.
+Create a REST API with [Node.js](https://nodejs.org/) & [Express](https://expressjs.com/) that stores and retrieves comments associated with a scene.

 ## Payloads

+When creating a comment, use the following payloads:

 ```json
 {